Tomato Pests that Attack Tomatoes in Containers

 And be vigilant.
 Read about what pests to look for in your container tomatoes.
 You can take measures to keep your container tomatoes healthy and pest-free!

-• Aphids.
-Aphids (most commonly from green fly or white fly), often attracted from indoor plants or in previously infested soil, can find their way onto your tomato seedlings.
+Aphids.
+Aphids, often attracted from indoor plants or in previously infested soil, can find their way onto your tomato seedlings.
 Aphids are tiny.
 You can identify aphid attack by curled leaves.
 They feed on emerging leaves and stems, creating holes or stunted endings.
 Aphids can be knocked off with a spray of water or a soap solution in a spray bottle with water and a drop of liquid soap.
 Since aphids breathe through their skin, spraying them suffocates them.
+(Check out a good selection of spray bottles and garden sprayers.)
+Ward off an aphid attack by attracting insects to your plant that feed on them.
+Include companion plantings with your container tomatoes such as marigold, nettles, and morning glory, which attract the aphid’s arch-enemies like hover flies.

 How to identify tomato pests and control them ...